DEV-NKP/DEV-NKP/README.md

 ***<h1 align="center">🎲 About Me</h1>***
   <p align="center">
   I am a student of computer science and engineering at American International University-Bangladesh.
 Currently, completing my BSc in CSE.
 Working in web technologies,   software development, and UI/UX design, delivering quality works.
   I have completed some projects in different programming languages and different tools or IDE.
-I have already acquired some knowledge about those and trying to learn more with time.
+I have already acquired some knowledge about those and trying to learn more with time.<br>
   <b>🔎Research Interests:</b> Artificial Intelligence, Machine Learning, Automation System, Internet of Things.
   </p>